yalcinp/yalcinp/README.md

 ### Areas of Interest

-- Machine learning and deep learning techniques for scientific computing
+- Machine learning and deep learning for scientific and real-world applications
+- Natural language processing and language-based AI systems
-- Worked with scalable HPC infrastructure for machine learning applications
+- Scalable HPC infrastructure for machine learning applications
-- Robotics and autonomous systems
----

-### Selected Projects

-- **Gene Network Visualization via HDMR**
-  Developed a machine learning pipeline using high-dimensional model representation for genetic pattern classification.
-Deployed on HPC environments and presented at IGRS 2024.

-- **Autonomous 4-Wheel Robot (ROS)**
-  Built a ROS-based navigation stack for a sensor-driven mobile robot.
-Integrated IMU and ultrasonic data for obstacle-aware motion planning.

 ---